Foreign Exchange Guide to Iceland

 Icelandic krona (ISK) general currency information

-Iceland currency and money saving tips
+Currency and money saving tips for Iceland

 The unit of currency used in Iceland is the Icelandic krona, ISK – Íslensk króna in Icelandic.
 Króna means crown, the international currency abbreviation is ISK, but in Iceland you will see “kr.”
 All banks can exchange currency and most hotels, but you are likely to get a better rate at the bank.
 Some shops catering to tourists will accept payment in US dollars or euro but not necessarily at the best rate.
 Almost every shop and most businesses accept Visa and MasterCard credit cards although American Express is not as common.
 Cards are commonly used in Iceland even for quite small transactions.
 However, if you intend to visit isolated villages, or stay in rural farmhouse accommodation in Iceland, it’s a good idea to carry enough cash to tide you over.
 ATMs – Hraðbanki in Icelandic, or Cashpoints, are easily found in cities and towns.
 It is best to exchange your money into ISK in Iceland, and re-exchange any surplus before you leave, as foreign banks may not deal in ISK.